 - Find quality improvements and new quality issues:

 - Is it easy to draw your test case drawing?

 If your customers are always installing your extensions with other extensions, please make sure your extensions are compatible with those extensions too.
-If you have any question regarding testing, please post your question in the Quality Assurance Forum.
+If you have any questions regarding testing, please post your question in the Quality Assurance Forum.